hieunm-05624/CoreUI-Template/README.md

 In the project directory, you can run:

 ### `npm start`
+Using craco to config create react app webpack to handle path allias

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.